hurricane-response/florence-api/README.md

 ### Errors you may get and what they mean
+* Could not load default credentials
+Looks like:
 ```rails aborted!
 Could not load the default credentials
 ```
-You either have not set up a key or did not configure it correctly in your .env file
+You either have not set up a key OR did not configure it correctly in your .env file

+* "accessNotConfigured: Google Sheets API"
+Looks like:
 ```rails aborted!
 Google::Apis::ClientError: accessNotConfigured: Google Sheets API has not been used in project harvey-api before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/sheets.googleapis.com/overview?project=harvey-api then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.
 ```
+You set up a key properly in the Google console but you did not enable Google sheets.

+* "PG::ConnectionBad"
+Looks like:
 ```rails aborted!
 PG::ConnectionBad: could not connect to server: No such file or directory
 	Is the server running locally and accepting
 	connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
 ```
+Postgres is not running OR there is a connection problem to the database.